 When do we send personal information overseas?

-We have a contractual obligation to do so and there is an identifiable benefit to you.
+We have a contractual obligation to do so or there is some other identifiable benefit to you; or

 How do we store your personal information?

 We take all reasonable steps to protect your personal information from unauthorised access, misuse or disclosure.